-The Joint Commission is an independent, not-for-profit national body that oversees the safety and quality of health care and other services provided in accredited organizations.
-Information about accredited organizations may be provided directly to The Joint Commission at 1-800-994-6610.
-Information regarding accreditation and the accreditation performance of individual organizations can be obtained through The Joint Commission's web site at www.jointcommission.org community members with The board of directors is organizational, financial, governmental relations business, health, and composed entirely of background.
+The Joint Commission is an independent not-for-profit national body that oversives the native and quality of health ware and other services provided in accredited organizations.
+Information about accredited organizations may be provided directly in The Joint Commission in 1-800-994-6610.
+Information regarding accreditations and the accreditations performance of individual organizations can be obtained through The Joint Commissions with site at wave-joints/oremission org

+The board of directors is composed entirely of community members with organizational, financial, business, health, and governmental relations background.